 - Take the spark plug out and bring the piston into ignition position.
-This should be between 1 and 3.5 mm BTDC depending on your motorcycle.
-Please consult the stock manual for this. - You could move the piston by putting the rotor loosely onto the crank shaft and turning it.
-Check that it may move freely above the statorbase. - Do have in mind hat the Honda turns anticlockwise.
-So you have to turn the rotor clockwise for reaching the ignition point after you had TDC.
+This will differs between 1 and 3.5 mm BTDC at different bikes.
+Please do read informations about that in your manuals. - You could move the piston by putting the rotor loosely onto the crank shaft and turning it.
+Check that it may move freely above the statorbase. - Do remind about the anti-clockwise direction of the crankshaft turning.
+Also you have to turn the rotor clockwise for reaching the ignition point BTDC.

 - Take the rotor carefully off again without changing the crank's position and reset it onto the crank in such a way that the marking on the rotor aligns with the marking on the stator.
 In that position fasten the rotor carefully with the original nut. - Take care not to change the crank's (ignition) position.
-Otherwise you have to redo this procedure. - To ensure proper fastening put the provided distances under the rotor nut:
+Otherwise you have to redo this procedure.

-- To disangage the new rotor again, you need a puller M27x1,25 (part no. 99 99 799 00).
+- To disangage the new rotor again, you need a puller M27x1,25 (part no. 99 99 799 00) not included .